Low Cost, High Efficiency: LiDAR Place Recognition in Vineyards with Matryoshka Representation Learning: Ablation study

 \subsection{Impact of design choices}

 To justify the proposed architecture, we assess the impact of different design choices concerning the use of a multi-loss approach and architectural pruning of the base method.
-As illustrated in Table \ref{tab:design_changes_results}, the impact on the network's performance after implementing the various design decisions outlined in Section \ref{sec:methodology} is demonstrated.
 As it was done in Section \ref{subsec:dimensionality_results}, the experimental setup used for this ablation study is training on the TEMPO-VINE's dataset February campaigns ("run1" and "run2") with the Livox sensor's data as an input.
 The division of the data into training and test sets was done by using the "run1" trajectory as the training set and the "run2" trajectory as the test set, as outlined in Section \ref{sec:experimental_setup}.
 The other hyperparameters for the experiments are set to the specified in the MinkUNeXt work \cite{cabrera2025minkunext}, except for the total number of training epochs, which is set to 200 (half of the number proposed in the cited paper) because the datasets used in this work are considerably smaller.

+able \ref{tab:design_changes_results} shows the impact on the network's performance after implementing the various design decisions outlined in Section \ref{sec:methodology} is demonstrated.
+The specific design choices that were evaluated in this ablation study are as follows:

+\begin{itemize} \item Baseline and pre-processing: We first establish a baseline and evaluate the impact of basic parameters, specifically focusing on voxel quantization size and the necessity of coordinates normalization (IDs 1–3).

+\item Loss function selection: Subsequently, we evaluate the impact of the training objective by comparing standard approaches (TSAP and Contrastive Loss, IDs 1-3, 4) against multi-loss setups (IDs 5-7), ultimately highlighting the benefits of adopting a MRL approach (IDs 8-9).

+\item Architectural layer selection: Finally, we investigate the impact of the descriptor extraction point.
+We compare the performance of extracting the descriptor from the standard final layer (Global) versus our proposed pruned architecture (Intermediate) (IDs 6–9). \end{itemize}

+Figure \ref{fig:experiments_design} illustrates the different experiments conducted in this ablation study, highlighting the specific design choices that were modified in each case.
+The "x2" notation indicates that the same descriptor is used for both loss components in the multi-loss experiments.
+Similarly, the "x3" notation indicates that three descriptors are used in the multi-loss experiments.
+The "global" and "intermediate" labels refer to the layer from which the descriptor is extracted for loss computation, with "global" corresponding to the final layer of the original MinkUNeXt architecture and "intermediate" corresponding to the output of our proposed pruned architecture.

 As illustrated in Table \ref{tab:design_changes_results}, the most significant impact is observed when the quantization size is adapted to align with the scale of the coordinates.
 When quantization size is set to $0.01$, as is the case with the original MinkUNeXt \cite{cabrera2025minkunext} for both the baseline and refined protocols, the recall results are notably low.
 However, when adapting the quantization size to the unprocessed state of the coordinates and using a higher $0.1$ value, the recall results improve by $+40\%$.
 However, optimal outcomes are achieved by adapting the raw coordinates of the Livox sensor to a normalized $[-1, 1]$ space.
 Applying this preprocessing step to the raw coordinates of the point cloud achieves Recall@1\% values above 90 percent.
 This substantial improvement suggests that normalizing the input space ensures a voxelization density that is compatible with the network's receptive field, preventing both excessive sparsity and information loss due to collision.
 By scaling the relative distances to a standard range, the sparse convolution kernels can extract geometric features more effectively, maintaining structural integrity across the discretized grid.